j2commerce/guide/apps/apps/advanced-variable.md

 Its no matter you are using options as variants or not.
-Whatever it is you must generate the varaints once.
+Whatever it is you must generate the variants once.
 Otherwise the error will be notified.

 **How to use options as variants?**